quackbarc/garyc-sketch-tweaks/README.md

 * New sketches will only show up when the page is fully scrolled down.
     * This was the old scrolling behavior; not a huge fan of the new one that adds sketches midway through the page.
       This was probably done for mobile support, which I'll get to working on sometime in the future.
+* Pressing the left/right buttons would only update the page URL but not affect back/forward history.

 #### noz.rip

 * Fixed canvas' box shadow causing a white border around it.
+* The booru form's tags and ratings for a sketch would be kept, even if you switch out of the sketch.
+* The booru form won't be shown on unavailable sketches.

 ### Very technical tweaks